55 Years of Canal Cruising ... From 1960 to 2015

 A protest rally at Lymm where boaters were campaigning against rising mooring charges on the Bridgewater Canal

-(Note "Total Eclipse" and the Author in the foreground.
+(Note Total Eclipse and the Author in the foreground.
 Photograph - Lymm Cruising Club)

 Llyn Tegid (Lake Bala) - the source of the River Dee

 There are also proposals to bring back commercial freight carrying of non-urgent cargoes to the canals.
 Pilot schemes have already started on the Southern section of the Grand Union Canal.
-Part of London's river network has been "de-tidalised" by the construction of Prescott Lock to allow for the transport of construction materials for the 2012 Olympic Games complex and accommodation village.
+The Prescott Channel section of the River Lea... part of London's river network, was "de-tidalised" by the construction of Three Mills or Prescott Lock which allowed the transportation of construction materials for the 2012 Olympic Games complex and accommodation village (now Queen Elizabeth Olympic Park).
 The Birmingham Canal Network, the Forth & Clyde and Caledonian Canals also have pilot schemes in place.
 The re-introduction of commercial cargo carrying on our canal system would require considerable investment to enable some routes to be re-instated to commercial status and alter them to the dimensions suitable for the kind of craft envisaged.
 I have doubts that this ever will happen but if it does I hope that it does not alter significantly the beauty, heritage aspect and character of our inland waterways system.
 However, if it did, they would only be reverting to their original function.
-Tesco have recently commenced transporting wine from the Continent and other locations to their distribution centre at Irlam near Manchester via the Manchester Ship Canal.
+Tesco are continuing to transport wine from the Continent and other locations as well as other commodities to their distribution centre at Irlam near Manchester via the Manchester Ship Canal.
 The wine comes into the Port of Liverpool loaded in a container aboard a freighter and is then trans-shipped onto the Liverpool/Manchester Shuttle Barge that is capable of transporting one hundred and sixty, twenty foot containers.
-The barge "Res V" is propelled by the tug "Daisy Doarado" and as well as ferrying full containers to Irlam, empty containers are carried on the return trip to be repatriated with their owners.
-This is one way that their "carbon footprint" can be reduced by replacing many hundreds of HGV movements with that of one barge.
+Originally this was the barge Res V propelled by the tug Daisy Doarado but the service is now handled by the MV Monica which is a purpose built, self propelled container barge which features an elevating wheelhouse similar to the type used on the Continental rivers and waterways.
+As well as ferrying full containers to Irlam, empty containers are carried on the return trip to be repatriated with their owners.
+This is one way that their carbon footprint can be reduced by replacing many hundreds of HGV movements with that of one barge.

-Tug "Daisy Doarado" pushing the barge "Res V" at Latchford Locks on the Manchester Ship Canal
+Tug Daisy Doarado pushing the barge Res V at Latchford Locks on the Manchester Ship Canal

 Canalside development on a grand scale at Huron Basin (formally Number Nine Dock) in Salford Quays